ltrls/spiro/README.md

 ## Background

-This project came about from conversations in the elixir/ecto slack group and email correspondence with [florinpatrascu](https://github.com/florinpatrascu) regarding his experiences, trials and tribulations encountered while building the [Neo4j.Sips](https://github.com/florinpatrascu/neo4j_sips) package.
+This project came about from conversations in the elixir/ecto Slack group and email correspondence with [florinpatrascu](https://github.com/florinpatrascu) regarding his experiences, trials and tribulations encountered while building the [Neo4j.Sips](https://github.com/florinpatrascu/neo4j_sips) package.

 In reviewing various cross-database and cross-language interfaces that could be applied equally well across many common graph databases via DSL, the most promising technology I've found so far to base the DSL on is the [Apache TinkerPop](http://tinkerpop.apache.org/) Gremlin interface.
 The good folks who initially developed TinkerPop as well as Apache's team have come up with a query interface that works across several popular graph databases and has been ported to quite a few different languages (including some FP ones) without sacrificing the specific features and functionality a graph database offers.

+Oh, and the name?
+Anyone ever play with a [Spirograph](https://en.wikipedia.org/wiki/Spirograph)?  :)